bartadaniel/ngx-drag-resize2/projects/ngx-drag-resize/README.md

 The Angular library provides opportunity to use drag and resize functionality on HTML element.

+This library is a fork of the [ngx-drag-resize](https://github.com/dmytro-parfenov/ngx-drag-resize) library by dmytro-parfenov.

+Changes made:
+- Updated to Angular 18

 ## Install

 NPM: `npm install ngx-drag-resize --save`